wilsocr88/blog-script/README.md

 # Blog Script

 A minimal, frontend-only blog script with Markdown entries and static URLs.
-Designed for use with [Neocities](https://neocities.org).
+Designed for use with [Neocities](https://neocities.org), specifically with the [Supporter Plan](https://neocities.org/supporter) for Cross Origin (CORS) support.

 ## Requirements